 The Arkansas Hunger Relief Alliance works with local, state and federal organizations to keep food on the tables of our fellow Arkansans who need it most and help shape policy decisions that impact hunger in our state.

 The Alliance was asked to provide testimony before the National Commission on Hunger in May of 2015.
 The 10-member National Commission on Hunger is a congressionally appointed bi-partisan commission charged with developing innovative reforms in both public and private food assistance programs to reduce or eliminate very low food security.
 The recommendations are meant to include ways to more effectively use federal programs and funds.
-As part of its information gathering process, the Commission conducted public hearings across the country in advance of their mandated report to Congress, the Alliance was recognized as a leader in implementing effective strategies to relieve hunger in the state.
+As part of its information gathering process, the Commission conducted public hearings across the country.
+In the committee’s mandated report to Congress, the Alliance was recognized as a leader in implementing effective strategies to relieve hunger in the state.